-In our work, we come across a plenty of libraries, frameworks, and tools.
-Among the alternatives, we are supposed to choose the best option—and support the existing code relying on it.
+In our work, we come across plenty of libraries, frameworks, and tools.
+We have many options and we are supposed to choose the best option—and support existing code that relies on it.

-So how do we navigate the endless sea of “yet another” frameworks and distinguish the useful tools from garbage?
-How do we measure the frameworks’ trustworthiness and their current state of development?
+So how do we navigate the endless sea of frameworks and distinguish the useful tools from garbage?
+How do we measure a framework’s trustworthiness and its current state of development?

-In the world of Ruby development, choosing between different open source tools has become a part of a routine project development lifespan.
+In the world of Ruby development, choosing between different open source tools has become a routine part of the project development lifecycle.
 It has become quite a challenge to use many dependencies in a project since the creation of RubyGems and Bundler.

 Like Uncle Ben taught us, “With great power comes great responsibility”.
-The least, unfortunately, is slowly vanishing in a sea of plug and play open source solutions for virtually any task.
+The latter, unfortunately, is slowly vanishing in a sea of plug-and-play open source solutions for virtually any task.

-Often we’d not even scan the code we want to use: we will just plug a new library in and see what happens.
-With this approach, there’s high risk we end up using the wrong tool—think using a hammer instead of a screwdriver.
+We often don’t even scan the code we want to use: we just plug in a new library and see what happens.
+With this approach, there’s a high risk we end up using the wrong tool—a hammer instead of a screwdriver.

 The team at Thoughtbot has put together this checklist for trying new libraries: